Melibe leonina: Locomotion

-Melibe leonina are capable swimmers, however, they have rarely been observed leaving their substratum.
+Melibe leonina are capable swimmers; however, they have rarely been observed leaving their substratum.
 M. leonina swim through a behavior known as lateral bending.
 Individuals swim by first closing their oral hood and releasing themselves from their substrate.
-Next, they curl their foot and extend their cerrata.
+Next, they curl their foot and extend their cerata.
 They then flatten their body laterally, to create more surface area.
 To propel themselves forward they bend their body from side to side, forming a "C" shape.
 M. leonina are capable of trapping air in their hood for buoyancy.

 Studies have shown that M. leonina individuals regularly move to other kelp blades, but have rarely been observed swimming during the day in nature.
 This has led researchers to speculate that M. leonina swim mostly at night.
 Experiments in a laboratory setting have supported this theory; showing that on average M. leonina swim 20 times more often at night.